 You couldn’t dream up a worse nightmare if you tried.
-Imagine being fattened up as a beef cow in some filthy feed lot in Ireland for about 6 months, then crammed into containers with other cows like sardines on an ocean cargo ship.
-Then struggle to endure a grueling, 10-day journey where you may likely starve, dehydrate or die of some infectious disease.
-If you live to see your slaughterers, you’ll endure an unimaginable hell by people known to drag animals by the limbs and likely slit your throat while fully conscious.
+Imagine being confined and fattened up in some filthy feed lot in Ireland for about 6 months, then crammed like sardines into freight containers with other cows on an ocean cargo ship for a grueling, 10-day journey where you may likely starve, dehydrate or die of some infectious disease.
+If you live to see your slaughterers, you’ll endure an unimaginable hell by humans who harbor no qualms about dragging animals by their limbs and/or slitting their throats while still fully conscious.

 After a 10-year ban, why else would Ireland resume live export of cows to Libya if not for profit?
 Profit drives the livestock and meat industry everywhere it goes.
 It represents humanity at its worst: an industry that profits on the suffering of others.